Awards for Excellence

 - Teresa Buckley, retired senior editor of the Times Union, Albany

-Awards were presented in each of twenty-three categories (see full category descriptions below).
+Awards were presented in each of twenty-three news categories (see full category descriptions below).
+Click here for a copy of the press release announcing the winners.

 Following is the list of winners: